ejnguyen1/cse15L-lab-report/week1-lab-report.md

   - Type in your password when prompted.
 The characters will not show up in the terminal.
   - After all of this, your terminal should look like the following:
   ![Image](https://user-images.githubusercontent.com/122569733/212422206-9d8b6464-5d58-4d3e-a6c2-14975afdf68a.png)
+  - This means that you have successfully connected to your remote server.

 ## Try out some commands
-  - Test out some commands on your computer and on the remote terminal (must ssh).
+  - Test out some commands on your computer and on the remote terminal (must ssh for this).
   - Here are some commands to test out in the terminal:
   ```
   pwd